About this Online Course

 Yes.
 The course supports Work Health and Safety (WHS) requirements by helping workers manage fatigue-related risks that may affect health, safety and operational performance in transport and logistics workplaces.

 Yes.
-Upon successful completion, learners receive certification aligned to TLIF2010, which may be used as evidence of fatigue management training where required by employers or regulators.
+Upon successful completion, learners receive a Statement of Attainment for TLIF2010 Apply fatigue management strategies, which may be used as evidence of fatigue management training where required by employers or regulators.

 Yes.
 The course is suitable for both workers and supervisors who are responsible for managing fatigue risks, monitoring work practices, and supporting safe and compliant transport operations.